 - Vegetables juices

-- Salad Dressings (Try amalaki with olive oil, lemon, garlic, and salt)
+- Salad dressings (try amalaki with olive oil, lemon, garlic, and salt)

 - Soups (add after cooking)

-- Tea: add a splash of pomegranate juice to mint or hibiscus tea to stay cool this summer.
+- Tea: add a splash of pomegranate juice to mint or hibiscus tea to stay cool this summer

-- Soups: Particularly delicious when added to acorn squash soup.
+- Soups: particularly delicious with acorn squash

-Pomegranate pieces (also called arils) – add an exotic tart crunch to many of your favorite meals.
+Pomegranate pieces (also called arils) add an exotic tart crunch to many of your favorite meals.
 Try some of our suggestions below.